phosseini/RhoFold/README.md

 ```
 2.With our constructed MSA (**Full version of RhoFold**)

-To support MSA construction, 3 sequence databases (RNAcentral, Rfam, and nt) totaling about 900GB need to be downloaded
+To support MSA construction, 3 sequence databases (RNAcentral, Rfam, and nt) totaling about 900GB need to be downloaded.

+**Warning: you should ensure that there are adequate spaces for saving the data!
+Otherwise you can directly utilize our [online server](#Online_Server), or download our [off-the-shelf MSAs](#Training_Data) instead of regenerating them.**
 ```
 ./database/bin/builddb.sh
 ```